 Depending on the number of children, and nights staying on

-Note that you cannot “save” quick services for the kids at locations that require reservations, such as Be Our Guest.
-You can share a
+Note that you cannot “save” quick service credits for the kids at locations that require reservations, such as Be Our Guest.
+These are calculated per eligible human, not humans eating.
+You can, however, share a

 But what if you cannot agree on what to split?